WGLab/CancerVar/README.md

 #### MODELS
  There are two trained models for prediction in OPAI, located in the folder of **"saves"**:
 - Ensemble-based model:
-   - both clinical evidence prediction scores and 23 pre-computed in silico scores are taken as input of the model;
+   - both clinical evidence score and 23 pre-computed in silico scores are taken as input of the model;
    - model file: `ensemble.pt`
 - Evidence-based model:
-    - only clinical evidence prediction scores are taken as input of the model, this is useful for case of a lot or even all the missing values in 23 pre-computed in silico scores.
+    - only clinical evidence score are taken as input of the model, this is useful for case of a lot or even all the missing values in 23 pre-computed in silico scores.
     -  model file: `evs.pt`

  Users can specify the model by using the `-m ensemble ` or `-m evs` option and then following the `-d model_file_location` option.